sujith-aka-manjack/Autonomous-tool-sharing-between-operators-using-multi-robot-system/README.md

 ## Updates

 The original program was created by Genki Miyauchi (ACSE, The University of Sheffield).
 This is limited to a homogenous robot system.
-The program have been modified to incorporate the heterogenous system
+The program have been modified to incorporate the heterogenous system.
+Loading plugins may not be required.
+So if loading them causes an error, ignore it